insanity54/nanowrimo2017_practice/storynotes.md

 * Aldo & Marth fight, Aldo tries to fux with Marth's head, but Marth has a barrier set up by Tsubasa sensei.
   * Aldo character development.
 Explain why Tsubasa-sensei told Aldo-sensei that he more than anyone should know how St. Ezreal's does things.
     * Aldo has a dark past where he was experimented on & used as a weapon.
 Tsubasa-sensei saved Aldo, but Aldo is mentally unstable sometimes and likes to kill ppl.
 Aldo is strong with physical/Astral weaponry but not mentally.
+    * Aldo is strapped to a chair and forcely administered a massive dose of Esperin
+    * Aldo is transported to a battlefield and kills lots of ppl
+    * Aldo is saved by a young Tsubasa sensei
   * Aldo gets his head fux'd by Marth's barrier, which turns Aldo's distaste for Marth into an attraction to Marth
     * The barrier was meant to conter-attack then attract the evil esper to Marth once the Evil esper tried to make any changes to Marth's Astral realm.
       * When the evil esper was attracted, Tsubasa-sensei would be able to catch them.